breakthenet/HackMe-Social-Engineering-Challenges/setup/twilio.md

-# Setup Mailgun
+# Setup Twilio

 ----------------------

-In this walkthrough, we will setup mailgun to receive emails and forward them to our api call for processing.
+In this walkthrough, we will setup twilio to receive sms and phone calls and forward them to our api call for processing.

 ----------------------